This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fill and Outline Stitches

-Fill and outline stitches let you bring your embroidery patterns to life with bold shapes and smooth textures.
+Fill and outline stitches help you bring your embroidery designs to life by adding depth, texture, and definition.

 Satin Stitch and Long and Short Stitch